Lostovayne/Complete-Clone-of-Youtube/README.md

 ### Implemented
 - ✅ **Modern and responsive UI** using Tailwind CSS with mobile-first approach
-- ✅ **Prompt Caching** with Anthropic's caching feature for optimized AI responses
-- ✅ **External tool integration** with IBM's wxflows for YouTube transcripts and Google Books APIs
-- ✅ **Advanced AI orchestration** using LangChain and LangGraph for state management and tool usage
-- ✅ **Custom streaming solutions** for Next.js 15 with real-time token streaming
-- ✅ **Modern chat interface** with real-time updates and tool visualization
-- ✅ **Enhanced authentication** with Clerk and Convex for user management and chat persistence
-- ✅ **Claude 3.5 Sonnet integration** for advanced AI capabilities with 4096 token context window
 - ✅ **Server-side rendering** with Next.js 15 and App Router
 - ✅ **Authentication system** using Clerk for secure user management
 - ✅ **Navigation sidebar** with responsive design for different screen sizes